EricThomson/simple_track/readme.md

 # simple track
-Demonstration of how to use Spinnaker Api with python for a (too) simple tracking app that uses thresholding and background subtraction.
-Note this is not meant to be a production-grade tracker, but just something to help get started with your Point Grey camera in Python.
+Demonstration of how to use Spinnaker Api with python for a (too) simple tracking app that uses bg subtraction, thresholding, and smoothing in real time using OpenCV.
+Note this is not meant to be a production-grade tracker, but just something to help get started with your Point Grey camera using Python/OpenCV.

 ## When you get your camera
 ### 1. Make sure camera works